timbertson/gup/README.md

 # What platforms does it work on?

 I don't know, yet.
-It's very early days, and I haven't yet tested it on anything but linux.
+It's very early days.
 It's currently written in python, although that may change.
-It probably already works on OSX.
+It's been tested on Linux and OSX, and works fine on both.

 # How buggy is it?